kombiHQ/kombi/README.md

 ## Installing

-Make sure you have the dependencies used by this project on your system (In case you are building the dependencies manually skip the steps below)
+Make sure you have the dependencies used by this project on your system (In case you are building the dependencies manually skip the step below):

+### Installing dependencies

 Ubuntu and derivatives:
 ```bash